⚡

 image

-Previously co-founder & CTO of WorkWhile (YC), $20M+ ARR through Series B. Tech lead at Airbnb, engineer at Facebook.
-LinkedIn
+Ex-CTO & co-founder of WorkWhile (YC), $20M+ ARR through Series B. Former tech lead at Airbnb, engineer at Facebook.

 image